PoojithaLK/Part-3/README.md

 # instructions to run the file

-Save all the files into a same location of eclipse Then just run the DomParserSchema.java file to see the output
+Save all the files into a same location of eclipse Then just run the DomParserDTD.java file to see the output